 That said, parents have the full ability to pick and choose lessons, or even move up and down grade levels, in order to configure the learning around their student’s needs, which we liked.

 Each main area of math study is referred to as a “stream,” and there are a number of topics within each stream that each have their own lessons.

 For example, Pre-Algebra will be broken up into several topics (variables and equations, problem solving, and so on), each of which are themselves made up of several sequential lessons.

 So there is a lot of math content for your money.

 Parents should be aware, however, that CTCMath is not common core aligned.
 The program teaches in a more traditional manner, in what’s called the mastery method, which we will discuss below.

 Interestingly, despite being founded in Australia, CTCMath does adapt itself well to a variety of countries, making it quite friendly to users around the world.

 There is, for example, a United States curriculum you can choose.
-This adjusts some of the content, such as grade level structure and even mathematical units, to a format more suitable to US learning standards.
+This adjusts some of the content, such as grade level structure and even mathematical units and measurements, to a format more suitable to US learning standards.

 Is CTCMath spiral or mastery method?